100-Devs-1-Game/Pong-Test-Run/docs/contributing.md

 - **Update the CHANGELOG** for all enhancements and bug fixes.
 Include the corresponding issue number if one exists, and your GitHub username. (example: "- Fixed crash in profile view. #123 @jessesquires")

-- **Use the repo's default branch.** Branch from and [submit your pull request](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request-from-a-fork) to the repo's default branch.
-Usually this is `main`, but it could be `dev`, `develop`, or `master`. :construction: ( WE BRANCH FROM MAIN BUT SUMBIT TO TEAM BRANCH? )
+- **Use the repo's default branch.** Branch from `main` and [submit your pull request](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request-from-a-fork) to your Team, Module or Feature branch.

 - **[Resolve any merge conflicts](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/resolving-a-merge-conflict-on-github)** that occur.